killuhwhale/appium/src/README.md

 # TODOs

-    - Store logs when a crash is detected.
+    # Scrape a few more image on Eve
+        - Top 3 list of app_list.tsv

-    - Google Sheets API
+    - Google Sheets API?
+Probably not?
+If we create a dashboard we proabably wont use this.
         - Create a test account/ GCP project
         - Need to upgrade to python 3.10
         - Use: